 American Craft Magazine

-KAREN OLSON / Editor
+KAREN OLSON / Editor in Chief

 American Craft Council publishes American Craft magazine on a quarterly basis but reserves the right to change the number of issues in an annual term, including discontinuing any format and substituting and/or modifying the manner in which the subscription is distributed.